Stirk House Wedding Photographer | Beth and Louis

 Is Stirk House good for wedding photography?

-Yes - Stirk House combines historic character with landscaped gardens and open countryside views, making it a fantastic setting for natural, elegant wedding photography.
+Yes — Stirk House combines historic character with landscaped gardens and open countryside views, making it a fantastic setting for natural, documentary-style wedding photography.
 The mix of indoor and outdoor spaces gives you variety throughout the day without needing to travel.

 Where are the best photo spots at Stirk House?